cdsmith/votebot/README.md

         pass

     @abc.abstractmethod
-    def get_winners(self) -> list[str]:
+    def tabulate(self) -> tuple[list[str], str]:
-        """Return list of winners (usually one, but multiple in case of a tie).""" pass
+        """Returns tabulated results.

-    @abc.abstractmethod
+        The first result should be a list of winners (usually one, but multiple in case of a tie) The second result should be an explanation of how the winner was chosen.
-    def get_tabulation_details(self) -> str:
+        """
-        """Return an explanation of how the winner was computed.""" pass
+        pass
 ```

 This is generally the easiest kind of extension you can make.
+The code is self-contained and doesn't rely on Discord APIs or other complex systems.
+You can refer to the existing `Election` subclasses for hints on implementation.

 ### Implementing a new ballot format